Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 - **Discard New**: New messages are dropped if the queue is full; existing messages are preserved
 - **Overwrite Oldest**: New messages overwrite the oldest unprocessed messages in the queue

 This is one of the reasons a circular queue is used.
 It handles what happens when the memory allocated is full.
 A circular queue maintains a fixed-size buffer with `head` (next element to pop) and `tail` (next empty slot) indices that wrap around.
 In the constructor, the maximum capacity is increased by one to keep track if the queue is full.
-This means that when the `tail` index is equal to the `head`, the queue has ran out of space.
+This means that when the `tail` index is equal to the `head`, the queue has run out of space.
 When overwriting, both indices are advanced following each other in a circular manner.

 ```cpp
 template<typename T>